Cristiandis/NTIX/docs/how-it-works.md

 * **Orphan detection** - packages in the state file but not in the config are marked for removal
 * **Retry logic** - file writes retry (with linear backoff) up to 3 times on failure
 * **Scoop buckets** - buckets added by NTIX are recorded under `scoopBuckets`
+* **Config files** - managed files are recorded under `configFiles`, keyed by destination path and valued by content hash

 ### Lock File